 - It’s very up-to-date and comprehensive.
 The lexicon covers a large area from internet slang and international movie stars all the way back to Chinese dynasties, classic texts and historical figures.

-- Pleco contains not just simplified characters but also the traditional ones so it’s Taiwan- and Mainland-friendly.
+- Pleco contains not just simplified characters but also the traditional ones, so it’s Taiwan- and Mainland-friendly.

 - You can copy Chinese texts to the document reader and then simply tap on unknown characters to see their meaning.
 Useful when you’re trying to get into the details of an news article or almost any other text.

 Are there any major things to dislike?
 In my opinion: No. Of course you have to pay for add-ons, but depending on your use and purpose, spending some money on additional features in the long run may well be worth it.
 And let’s not forget that in the dark times before Pleco, Lily paid a high price for her dictionary.